How To Market A Book Online In Three Easy Steps

 You can use a small budget of, say, $5.00 a day and only run your Like promotion on days and times that work best.

-Again, Weekends and Fridays are bad days, so don’t waste your money on these days, as you are likely to get very few Likes for your money.
+Again, Weekends and Fridays are bad days, so don’t waste your money on these days, as you will likely get very few Likes for your money.

 Don’t rush into it too quickly, though.